apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Characters can restore their humanity at Earthen Reliquaries by sacrificing a **Memory**.
 These are fragments of other lives and distant times.
 The reliquaries grant you a glimpse of their old lives on your first visit to every shrine, and there are certain entities in the world of Enderal that possess memories powerful enough to sacrifice should you be able to overcome their challenge.

-.. _deathSaving-reference-lable:
+.. _deathSaving-reference-label:

 Saving
 ^^^^^^
 Players will quickly notice that the settings menu no longer offers a ``Save`` function.
 The Earthen Reliquaries operate as your save points.
-Everytime you back out from an Earthen Reliquary's menu your game will be automatically saved.
-This usually only takes a moment and you will recieve a notification when the game has completed saving. **Please do not close the game while it is saving.**
+Every time you back out from an Earthen Reliquary's menu your game will be automatically saved.
+This usually only takes a moment, and you will receive a notification when the game has completed saving. **Please do not close the game while it is saving.**

-The game also autosaves your progress every minute, making sure that you don't lose any progress should you need to log off without a shrine near.
-When you load your game after this, it will still spawn you at the last shrine you activated, however you will have all the progress you accomplished still standing, and will only need to find your way back to the location you logged out from.
+The game also autosaves your progress every minute, making sure that you don't lose any progress should you need to log off without a shrine nearby.
+When you load your game after this, it will still spawn you at the last shrine you activated, however you will have all the progress you accomplished still standing and will only need to find your way back to the location you logged out from.

-.. _Combat-reference-lable:
+.. _Combat-reference-label:

 Combat
 ------